-Here are some samples of the
+Here are some samples of the educational displays presented by UGCA members.

-guns, we invite you to join UGCA.
+If you are interested in guns, we invite you to join UGCA.

-here for membership information and application
+Click here for membership information and application

 Copyright 2008 by Utah Gun Collectors Association.
 All rights reserved.
 Box 711161, Salt Lake City, UT 84171